Azure-Samples/ms-identity-python-samples-common/README.md

-# Ms Identity Python Utils
+# MS Identity Python Common

-Python MSAL helper utilities.
-Work in progress.
+This repository contains a set of code that is shared amongst the various Python samples for the Microsoft Identity Platform.
+This is a work in progress and we'd love to hear your feedback, comments and contributions.

-## Goals
+## Features

-- Reduce code duplication and increase maintainability across samples
-- Increase sample lesson uptake by reducing exposure to implementation details
-- Reduce time to get developer onboarded to Microsoft Identity Platform basics
+The code present makes available the following features to the developers:
 - Allow for (but not require) automatic Flask/Django/other framework integration
 - Allow for (but not require) automatic endpoint protection
 - Catch AAD errors and handle them properly, e.g.:
     - password reset flow and edit profile flow
     - insufficient / incremental consent
-- token cache handling
+- Token cache handling
-- allow multiple identity sessions per user agent session
+- Allow multiple identity sessions per user agent session [might need more clarity??]
-- Handling the above on a per-sample basis would require duplicating hundreds of lines of code in each of a dozen or more samples

 ## Features
+[merge with above]
 - Abstract authN and authZ implementation details away from developer
 - authN enforcement by decorator
 - authZ enforcement by decorator (not yet implented)